ONLINE OPEN HOUSE

-- Streams were altered, and wetlands were drained for uses like early logging, farming and other development
+- Streams were altered and wetlands were drained for early logging, farming and other development

 - Homes were built in historic floodplains before regulations existed to prevent it

 - Urban growth, roadway construction and reduced natural space has affected the land’s ability to absorb rainfall before it enters streams